-Does this mean that we should not try to make inferences about causal relationships from observational data?
-No. Rather than throwing up our hands, discounting, and abandoning the use of observational data for causal inference, we suggest that ecologists consider adopting techniques from other disciplines that cannot do experiments, and yet have been building tools for causal analysis from observational data in the face of OVB for decades.
+Do the challenges posed by causal inference in observational data mean we should dismiss it as a tool/venture?
+No. Rather than throwing up our hands, discounting, and abandoning the use of observational data for causal inference, we suggest that ecologists consider adopting techniques from other disciplines that cannot do experiments, and yet have been building tools for causal analysis from observational data, to explicitly deal with OVB, for decades.
 OVB has been widely recognized to the point of obsession in fields such as psychology, economics, education, epidemiology, sociology, computer science, and more (Rubin 1974, 2005, Holland 1986, Robins 1989, Heckman 2000, Angrist and Pischke 2008, Pearl 2009, Imbens and Rubin 2015, Morgan and Winship 2015, Hernan and Robins 2023).
 This difference could be due to Ecologists having fewer barriers to conducting experiments while other fields cannot as readily perform experiments for logistical or ethical reasons.
 For instance, it is not ethical to make a person smoke cigarettes daily to test the causal effect of smoking on dementia (Hernan and Robins 2023), and one can only manipulate curricula so far in an effort to understand educational outcomes.
 Yet, these disciplines have developed a suite of approaches for causal inferences in observational data and to overcome the issues pose by confounding variables - some even at the center of the 2022 Nobel prize in Economics - that have been largely absent from the ecologist’s toolbox (but see Butsic et al. 2017, Rinella et al. 2020 and others on OVB and instrumental variables).

-Here, we aim to provide a guide to readily-available ways to cope with Omitted Variable Bias (OVB) for Ecologists.
+Here, we aim to provide a guide to readily available ways to cope with Omitted Variable Bias (OVB) for Ecologists.
 We begin by briefly describing the status quo for how ecologists most often deal with omitted variable bias.
 After, we review tools for identifying potential sources of omitted variable bias, building on foundation that has become increasingly common in ecology (Arif and MacNeil 2023).
 We then outline sampling and statistical model designs for dealing with omitted variable bias.
 Most of these statistical model designs are novel for ecology.
 To illustrate problems with OVB and different ways to identify and address it, we present a motivating example that aims to quantify the causal effect of temperature on marine snail abundances.
 With this example, we demonstrate the conclusions that would be drawn from the typical approaches an ecologist might take with this data (e.g., random effects in a mixed model, see Bolker et al. 2009) – and why they fall short of dealing with OVB (i.e., have statistical bias) – compared to several other statistical model designs that can more adequately control for omitted variable.
 We then present results from simulation analyses showing that these designs – which have seen limited adoption in ecology – are more robust to OVB (unbiased).
 We provide guidance for choosing among these designs for different data contexts and questions.
 Our goal is to enable researchers to advance the field of Ecology at scale using observational data.

 How are ecologists coping with Omitted Variables Bias?